Theatre Director and Producer

 Michael's work in Musical Theatre has included MERRILY WE ROLL ALONG at the Donmar which won the Olivier Award for Best New Musical, GRAND HOTEL at the Donmar which won the Olivier Award for Outstanding Musical Production, and GUYS AND DOLLS at the Piccadilly Theatre which ran for two years and won the Olivier Award for Outstanding musical Production.

 In addition to London and Sheffield, Michael's work has been seen extensively on tour in the U.K. and in the U.S. and his productions have also played in Denmark and Australia.
 He has transferred three of his own Donmar productions to Broadway, FROST/NIXON (Tony Nomination for Best Director), HAMLET with Jude Law, and RED (Tony Award for Best Director).
-So far, all his work in America has been produced by Arielle Tepper Madover who continues to support the work of the Donmar in London.
+His work in America was produced by Arielle Tepper Madover who continues to support the work of the Donmar in London.

 Michael has worked with a number of writers, actors and designers on more than one occasion but he regularly works with a core group of key collaborators on most of his productions: the designer Christopher Oram, the composer Adam Cork and the Lighting designers Neil Austin and Paule Constable.
 The Donmar's 2010 production of RED by John Logan saw Grandage, Oram, Austin and Cork all recognised with Tony's for their work together following a sell-out run of RED on Broadway.
 The production was remounted at the Mark Taper Forum in Los Angeles in 2012 with Jonathan Groff joining Alfred Molina in the company.